REALWorld Law

 • "Anything, other than goods, or services provided under a contract of employment; and includes any intangible or incorporeal (product, asset or property) over which a person has ownership or rights, or from which he derives benefits, and which can be transferred from one person to another, excluding interest in land, building, money or securities”.

 Lease transactions involve the transfer of interest in land and by the provisions of the Finance Act 2020 & 2023 such transactions do not fall within the definition of goods.
-VAT is payable only in respect of supply of goods and services.
+VAT is payable only in respect of transaction for supply of goods and services.
 Thus, rentals from lease transactions are not subject to VAT.